luoqin219/lq-LeetCode/ByCategory/Sort.md

 5. If not, then we allocate a new room and add it to the heap.
 6. After processing all the meetings, the size of the heap will tell us the number of rooms allocated.
 This will be the minimum number of rooms needed to accommodate all the meetings.

-Let us not look at the implementation for this algorithm.

-<iframe src="https://leetcode.com/playground/7kw8gCgZ/shared" frameborder="0" width="100%" height="500" name="7kw8gCgZ" style="box-sizing: border-box; margin: 20px 0px; color: rgba(0, 0, 0, 0.65); font-family: -apple-system, BlinkMacSystemFont, &quot;Segoe UI&quot;, &quot;PingFang SC&quot;, &quot;Hiragino Sans GB&quot;, &quot;Microsoft YaHei&quot;, &quot;Helvetica Neue&quot;, Helvetica, Arial, sans-serif, &quot;Apple Color Emoji&quot;, &quot;Segoe UI Emoji&quot;, &quot;Segoe UI Symbol&quot;; font-size: 14px; font-style: normal; font-variant-ligatures: normal; font-variant-caps: normal; font-weight: 400; letter-spacing: normal; orphans: 2; text-align: start; text-indent: 0px; text-transform: none; white-space: normal; widows: 2; word-spacing: 0px; -webkit-text-stroke-width: 0px; background-color: rgb(255, 255, 255); text-decoration-style: initial; text-decoration-color: initial;"></iframe>

-**Complexity Analysis**

-- Time Complexity: O(NlogN).

-  - There are two major portions that take up time here.
-One is `sorting` of the array that takes O(Nlog N) considering that the array consists of N*N* elements.
-  - Then we have the `min-heap`.
-In the worst case, all N*N* meetings will collide with each other.
-In any case we have N*N* add operations on the heap.
-In the worst case we will have N*N* extract-min operations as well.
-Overall complexity being (NlogN) since extract-min operation on a heap takes O*(log*N).

-- Space Complexity: O(N)*O*(*N*) because we construct the `min-heap` and that can contain N*N* elements in the worst case as described above in the time complexity section.
-Hence, the space complexity is O(N).

 ------

 #### Approach 2: Chronological Ordering